 We have internal procedures in place that aim to keep customer facing employees regularly informed and updated so station and onboard staff will make announcements and pass on information they receive whenever possible.

-When things go wrong our aim is to ensure you’re told as quickly
+When things go wrong our aim is to ensure you’re told as quickly as possible: